freeman-lab/allclose/README.md

 # allclose

-compare numbers, arrays, or nested arrays for equality up to some tolerance. checks both shapes and values.
+Compare numbers, arrays, or nested arrays for equality up to some tolerance. checks both shapes and values.
+Uses [almost-equal](https://github.com/scijs/almost-equal) and is a more general form of [array-almost-equal](https://github.com/Jam3/array-almost-equal).

 # install